Calabasas Probate Administration Lawyer

 best calabasas probate administration lawyer

-One of the most challenging experiences we can live through is the loss of a loved one.
+One of the most challenging experiences someone can experience is the loss of a loved one.
 Unfortunately, the legal aspect of their passing can make the experience exponentially worse, especially if issues arise.
-If you have recently lost a loved one and are unsure of your next steps or need help protecting your rights, speaking with an experienced Calabasas probate administration lawyer should be a priority.
+If you have recently lost a loved one and are unclear about your next steps or need help protecting your rights, speaking with an experienced Calabasas probate administration lawyer should be a priority.

 Skilled Probate Administration Support in Calabasas

 When someone dies in California, their estate must pass through estate administration before their property can be distributed to the beneficiaries.
-There are two main ways this happens:
+There are two main ways this happens, and they are explained below:

 • Testate Succession: When a person dies with a valid will in place, they are said to have died testate.
 This means their property will be distributed in accordance with their wishes specified in their will.
 Within the will, the decedent will have named an executor who is responsible for administering the estate.